From Ryder Cup hosts to PGA championship courses, it’s time to play a round of golf at these wonderful Leeds clubs.

 The River Wharfe carves its way through the course and doubles as a picturesque yet hazardous feature you’ll have to avoid.
 It will make an unforgiving appearance for the first seven holes, so expect to work hard in the beginning before it eases off slightly on the back nine.
 The whole 6,276 yard course is a par-69 and is one of the most picturesque in the area.

 Ilkley Golf Club, Nesfield Road, Ilkley, North Yorkshire, LS29 0BE.

 Woodhall Hills Golf Club

-With far reaching views across Leeds to the east and over to Baildon and Ilkley Moor to the west, a round of golf at Woodhall Hills is a special experience.
-It’s one of the most established courses in Leeds, dating back to 1905 and has built a reputation as a challenging but rewarding course whatever your handicap.
+With views across Leeds to the east and over to Baildon and Ilkley Moor to the west, a round of golf at Woodhall Hills is a special experience.
+It dates back to 1905 and has built a reputation as a challenging but rewarding course whatever your handicap.
 You can take to the driving range or putting green before your round, and head to the bar and restaurant in the clubhouse after.

-The holes total just under 6,400 yards off the white tees and the wind can provide a real challenge.
-Watch out for the bunkers at the well-guarded par 3s, and be careful around the strategically placed ditches around the short par 4s.
-And should you get to the 18th with a chance of posting a decent score, get ready for an uphill, 431-yard final hole that can make or ruin your round.
+The holes total just under 6,400 yards off the white tees.
+Watch out for the bunkers at the well-guarded par-threes and be careful around the strategically placed ditches around the short par-fours.
+Should you get to the 18th with a chance of posting a decent score, get ready for an uphill, 431-yard final hole that can make or ruin your round.